envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: What are algorithms?
 A: They are functions or ways of using our data structures to write our programs (instructions for our computer).

+### C21

+Q: What are the 3 pillars of good coding?
+A: 1.Readable: (clean code) that can be maintained and others can read.
+2.Speed: (time complexity) that has a Big O that is efficient, scales well.
+3.Memory: (space complexity)

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie